 Now that your outgoing settings have been configured how you want them, move on to the incoming email settings:

-1) Launch the Settings app and open the Mail, Contacts, Calendars preferences cell, then open the email account you’re having problems with.
+1) Launch the Settings app and open the Accounts & Passwords preferences cell, then open the email account you’re having problems with.

 2) Tap on the Advanced button to bring up more settings.